stephanbcbauer/standards.catena-x.github.io/docs/guides/how-to-deploy-an-application.md

+---
-# How to deploy an application on 'Hotel Budapest'
+title: How to deploy an application on 'Hotel Budapest'
+---

 This guide is a small "how-to" about deploying applications with ArgoCD.
 Following prerequisites have to be met: